d-terrell/Spotipi-Recreation/README.md

 - Turn the display on or off.
 - Adjust the brightness of the display.
+- Adjust the size of the display.
-- Adjust the size of the display if you are using a 64x64 matrix.
+- Adjust the refresh rate of the display in hertz (Hz).

 ![Screenshot (42)](https://github.com/d-terrell/Spotipi/assets/168385418/31182fbd-1207-4311-8447-e4797539954d)